Illiouchine/PipouBrushApp/README.md

 - Testing with [mockito](https://developer.android.com/training/testing/local-tests)
 - Asynchronous with [Coroutine and Flow](https://developer.android.com/kotlin/flow)

+## Thanks
+- For the assets of Pipou thanks to krogogo : follow him on [instagram](https://www.instagram.com/krogogo/)

 ## TODO
 - [x] user can start a 3:00 countdown